-Google are now obligated to install surveillance gadgetry, sometimes referred to as backdoors, that will allow the FSB to monitor Internet users independently.
-It's impossible to say exactly how this will work, as Medvedev's order prohibits
+Facebook and Google are now obligated to install surveillance gadgetry, sometimes referred to as backdoors, that will allow the FSB to monitor Internet users independently.
+It's impossible to say exactly how this will work, as Medvedev's

-vulnerable to fines and lawsuits than their less popular counterparts.
+more vulnerable to fines and lawsuits than their less popular counterparts.
 Registered bloggers also are banned from using obscene language and required to fact-check any information they publish.
-Critics say the law places serious curbs on Internet freedom.
+Critics say the law places serious curbs on

 Medvedev's decision to extend Internet surveillance mechanisms to social networks surprised Russia's Internet companies.
 A PR officer from Yandex, the country's largest search engine, said the company received no advanced notice of the change.